 The Grand Spa

 Just off the sumptuous entrance lobby, with its impressive spiral staircase, The Grand Spa is elegant and luxurious, decorated in neutral tones of taupe to create a relaxing atmosphere.
-The opulent relaxation room has an abundance of cosy armchairs and recliners and a luxuriant double bed in its centre.
+The elegant relaxation room has an abundance of cosy armchairs and recliners and a luxuriant double bed in its centre.
 With 8 treatment rooms, the spa is happy to accommodate groups of up to 10, perfect for a hen party or a girls’ weekend away.

 1 hour 30 minutes / £82